 Kerns' first job in college basketball was at Tennessee Tech, as he spent the 2002-03 season as the program's Director of Basketball Operations.
 He assisted head coach Mike Sutton with all aspects of the program, including opponent scouting, on-campus recruiting, scheduling, film exchange and team academics.

 Kerns is a 2002 graduate of Clemson University, where he earned a degree in secondary education.
 As an undergraduate, he worked as a student assistant for Tigers men's basketball team under then-head coach Larry Shyatt, helping organize summer camps, while also assisting with the scout films.
 Kerns was hired to coach at the prestigious Michael Jordan Flight School three summers in a row during 2001-2003.

 During his coaching career, Kerns has seen 28 players play profesisonally.

 A Kingsport, Tennessee native, Kerns played at Dobyns-Bennett High School, which ranked first in the nation in all-time wins at the prep level.

-Kerns is married to the former Brittany Wright and they welcomed their first child, Emory Sulianne, on October 19, 2011.
+Kerns is married to the former Brittany Wright and are the proud parents of Emory Sulianne, born in 2011.